 - Autumnal Durgā Pūjā – Held in the month of Āsvina (September – October)

-- Rathayātrā – The month of Āśvina (September-October), the wooden chariot of Goddess Biraja is placed in front of the lion’s gate.
+- Rathayātrā – In the month of Āśvina (September-October), the wooden chariot of Goddess Biraja is placed in front of the lion’s gate.

 - Lākhavindhā – The Lākhavindhā ceremony is held at the midnight of the Mahānavami day.